Perfect Italian Ricotta Cookies with a twist of lemon! Learn how to make Lemon Ricotta Cookies with a pillowy soft texture and a citrus icing on top.

 Then, there’s the lemon icing.
 Thicker than a glaze but thinner than most cookie frostings.
 It sets on top of the cookies in a beautiful sugary layer and melts in your mouth when you take a bite.

-For a twist on a soft cookie, try our copycat Lofthouse Cookies next!
+For a twist on a soft cookie, try my copycat Lofthouse Cookies next!

-If you love the combination of lemon and ricotta, be sure to add our lemon ricotta cake to your baking list!
+If you love the combination of lemon and ricotta, be sure to add my lemon ricotta cake to your baking list!

 Ingredient Notes

-• Vanilla Extract: Make your own vanilla extract for cookies with the best vanilla flavor.
+- Vanilla Extract: Make your own vanilla extract for cookies with the best vanilla flavor.
 Or use lemon extract for even more lemon zing.
-Orange and almond extracts can also be used.
+You can also use orange and almond extracts.

-• Lemon: You’ll need the juice and zest of two full lemons for this recipe.
-Use our guide on how to zest a lemon for quick tips.
+- Lemon: You’ll need the juice and zest of two full lemons for this recipe.
+Use my guide on how to zest a lemon for quick tips.

 To juice a lemon: Hand held lemon squeezers work wonderfully for getting all the good juice out!
 You can also juice your lemon by hand.